IBM/power-up/docs/Appendix-I.rst

 wish to make changes to your cluster configuration, be sure to teardown the existing cluster configuration before changing your config.yml file.

-For a typical re-deploy where the Cluster Genesis software does not need updating, you should teardown the deployer container and the data switches configuration.
+For a typical re-deploy where the POWER-Up software does not need updating, you should teardown the deployer container and the data switches configuration.